UtrechtUniversity/MATLAB-on-HPC/Part-1-Windows10.md

 ```
 $ sudo ./install_matlab.sh
 ```
-An installer screen will pop-up in new window.
+An installer screen will pop-up in a new window.
 !
 If not, there is a potential problem when firewall is active (see previous step or [FAQ](./FAQ.md)).

 In the installer screen, do the following: